Full-time or Part-time Students

 To receive student aid, you must meet all of these basic eligibility criteria:

-- be a Canadian citizen, permanent resident or have protected person status under Canada’s Immigration and Refugee Protection Act
+- be a Canadian citizen, permanent resident or have protected person status under Canada’s Immigration and Refugee Protection Act.
+Students with a study permit are not eligible.

 - be a resident of Alberta